Contact forms and quote requests

 A form rebuild, in practice

 A LocalCare client ran a local service business.
-The old form had three fields and got about 20 requests a month, but only six or seven turned into real conversations.
-We rebuilt the form around five questions: type of work, location, rough timing, budget range with 'not sure' as a real option, and how to reach them.
-Two months in: about the same number of requests, but 15 turned into real conversations instead of six.
+The old form had three fields and got about 20 requests a month - but only six or seven turned into real conversations.
+Most messages were "do you do X?" or "what does it cost?" - the kind that takes four emails to turn into a quote.
+We rebuilt the form around five questions: type of work, location, rough timing, budget range (with "not sure" as a real option), and how to reach them.
+The page added one line of text - "we reply within one business day" - and an automatic confirmation email.
+Two months in: about the same number of requests, but 15 of them turned into real conversations instead of six.
+Same effort on the owner's side, more than twice the quotes out.
 The form didn't get fancier.
 It got more specific.

 Start simple